dafitt/dotfiles/README.md

 }
 ```

-To still let specific packages follow nixos-unstable you can add a _`overlays/unstable/default.nix`_:
+To still let specific packages follow nixpkgs unstable while on the stable branch you can add a _`overlays/unstable/default.nix`_:

 ```shell
 { channels, ... }: